How To Install Herringbone Laminate Flooring: Step-By-Step Guide

 Creating Perpendicular Guidelines

-Step 2: Lay Out a Dry Run (Optional but Recommend It)
+Step 2: Lay Out a Dry Run (Optional but Recommended)

 5b8206bb 79c9 4145 b176 2aaa0d6854c0

-A dry run is a step I never skip.
-It helps you check that your herringbone pattern is straight and looks balanced before you install it for good.
+A dry run helps to check that the herringbone pattern is straight and looks balanced before installing it for good.

 How to Arrange a Dry Run for Herringbone Laminate Flooring